-Fork tender boneless, skinless chicken thighs in a luscious Thai peanut sauce cooked in the pressure cooker in a fraction of the time it takes to cook in the slow cooker.
+Pressure cooker Thai chicken thighs are fork tender boneless, skinless chicken thighs in a luscious Thai peanut sauce.
+This pressure cooker or Instant Pot chicken recipe is cooked in a fraction of the time it takes to cook in the slow cooker.

 You’re hurrying out the door in the morning and as you’re driving away you remember you forgot to put dinner in the crockpot before you left.
 Take out again?
 Not if you have a pressure cooker at home.
 Most slow cooker recipes are easily adapted for the pressure cooker and cook in minutes instead of hours.

 I adapted this recipe from a recipe in a great slow cooker cookbook, 365 Days of Slow-Cooking.
 The original slow cooker recipe cooks on low for 4 – 6 hours, but requires only 9 minutes cooking time in the pressure cooker.
 In addition, browning the chicken in the pressure cooker before pressure cooking adds additional flavor without having to dirty an extra pan for browning.